tableau/query-graphs/README.md

 Build instructions to create the JavaScript bundle containing all required dependencies.
 Run after any changes to query-graphs.js or its module dependencies.
-It is only necessary to run browserify on query-graphs.js.
-(The browserify is a development dependency in package.json;
-its installation could be avoided by using **npm install --production** above.)

 ```shell
 npm run bundle